Effects of the long-range neutrino-mediated force in atomic phenomena: Energy Shift in Molecular Hydrogen Systems

 \section{Energy Shift in Molecular Hydrogen Systems}

-In addition to using atomic systems, we also examine the constraints obtained from molecular systems for the neutrino-exchange interaction.
-On the molecular scale, it is sufficient to use Eq.~(\ref{e:neutrino_ex_potential}) (only $a_1 a_2$ contribute) as the nuclei are separated by at least $a_B$.
-Additionally, this also means that only neutrinos contribute to the interaction, so we use $N_{eff} = 3$.
+We also examine the constraints obtained from molecular systems for the neutrino-exchange interaction.
+On the molecular scale, it is sufficient to use Eq.~(\ref{e:neutrino_ex_potential}) (only $a_1 a_2$ contribute) as the nuclei are separated by a distance at least $a_B$.
+Additionally, this also means that only neutrinos contribute to the interaction, so we use $N_{\rm{eff}} = 3$.
 We consider molecular hydrogen systems and thus present the potential

 where the interacting particles are nucleons.
-Ref. \cite{Salumbides2015} obtained constraints with regards to gravity in extra dimensions, including a potential with $1/r^5$ dependence.
+Ref. \cite{Salumbides2015} used precision molecular spectroscopy to obtain constraints with regards to gravity in extra dimensions, including a potential with $1/r^5$ dependence.
 This was done similarly to our method in Section \ref{SectionSimpleSystems}, where the difference between theoretical and experimental results was used to obtain constraints on the interaction strength.

 We utilise the findings of Ref. \cite{Salumbides2015} to obtain constraints from the systems H$_2$, D$_2$, and HD$^+$.
 Values for the chosen systems are $a_p^{(1)} a_p^{(2)} = 1.5\times10^{-3}$, $a_n^{(1)} a_n^{(2)} = 0.75$, and $a_p^{(1)} a_n^{(2)} = -3.3\times10^{-2}$.
 Using the results of Ref. \cite{Salumbides2015}, we find constraints on the interaction strength of the neutrino-exchange interaction presented in Table \ref{tab:MoleculeResults}.